D-Bits/Danabases-Blog/content/posts/2020-2-13-jsonb-django.md

 ## Final Thoughts

 This would certainly be considerably more difficult to implement without Django's built-in support for Postgres' `JSONB` type.
 However, given that Django does have built in support for this, it was about as easy as working with SQL data.
 Going forward, I would like to implement more complete CRUD functionality.
-Stay tunned.
+Stay tuned.